Skip to content

 Droppable

-The Droppable class defines drop targets where draggable elements can be dropped.
-Each droppable must be associated with a DOM element and maintains a cached client rectangle for collision detection.
+The Droppable class defines a drop target where draggable elements can be dropped.
+Each droppable must be associated with a DOM element.

 Example